yangtheng/learn-git-newsroom-style/README.md

 next time he causes us any trouble!!
 * Update the final score of the high school basketball game to 93-78.
 Panthers beat the Crows.
+* The weather on the front page needs updating.
+Can someone fill that in already?
+* Anyone worth their salt should take the time to update the front page to tell people what's actually in this issue.
+Keep updating it as new stories come in so we stay on top of the ball for once.